 thirdPartyId is not deleted.
 You cannot re-use the

 thirdPartyId for campaigns of different types (AB, XT) and it cannot be manually removed.
-To avoid this issue, name each campaign a unique name; campaign names can therefore not be re-used in different campaign types.
+To avoid this issue, name each campaign with a unique name; campaign names cannot be re-used in different campaign types.

 If you use the same name in the same campaign type, you will overwrite the existing campaign.